-Because of the way ACE inhibitors work, Enalapril can affect the function of your kidneys.
-It should still be safe to take, but just to make sure, you will have regular blood tests for the duration of your treatment, to check that your kidneys are continuing to work well.
+Because of the way ACE inhibitors work, enalapril can affect the function of your kidneys.
+It should still be safe to take, but just to make sure, you will have regular blood tests for the duration of your treatment if you are at risk of lowered kidney function.

-Even if your blood pressure goes down when you take Enalapril, you are likely to be advised to keep taking it.
-That’s because without the drug, your blood pressure could rise again.
+Even if your blood pressure goes down when you take enalapril, you are likely to be advised to keep taking it.
+That’s because, without the drug, your blood pressure could rise again.
 High blood pressure poses big risks to your health, including an increased risk of heart attack or stroke.

-You may need to stop taking Enalapril 24 hours before you are due to undergo surgery.
+You may need to stop taking enalapril 24 hours before you are due to undergo surgery.
 That’s because when combined with anaesthetic, it could make your blood pressure too low.
-Always tell your doctor that you are taking Enalapril if a surgical procedure is planned.
+Always tell your doctor that you are taking enalapril if a surgical procedure is planned.

-No, Enalapril will not affect your contraception.
+No, enalapril will not affect your contraception.
 If you have high blood pressure, however, you are advised against taking hormonal forms of contraception such as the combined pill and the hormonal patch.
 Talk to your GP about alternative options.

-There are no studies linking Enalapril with a drop in fertility in either men or women.
-If you are trying to conceive, it’s a good idea to discuss this with your GP and follow their advice, because Enalapril is not normally recommended during pregnancy.
+There are no studies linking enalapril with a drop in fertility in either men or women.
+If you are trying to conceive, it’s a good idea to discuss this with your GP and follow their advice, because enalapril is not normally recommended during pregnancy.